-Under the settlement rules issued by CADE in March 2013, defendants in all cartel cases (and not only the ones initiated through a leniency agreement, as before) are required to acknowledge their involvement in the investigated conduct.
+Defendants in all cartel cases (and not only the ones initiated through a leniency agreement, as before) are required to acknowledge their involvement in the investigated conduct.

 The provision does not refer to a 'confession' and the requirement 'to acknowledge participation' may allow for some flexibility with respect to its terms, compared with a strict 'confession' requirement.
 Furthermore, CADE has been ensuring confidential treatment of the statement detailing the conduct regarding which the defendant acknowledges participation.